1-loop equals torsion for fibered 3-manifolds: Introduction

 \section{Introduction}

-The torsion polynomials of a hyperbolic 3-manifold are powerful invariants defined from the geometric representation of the manifold.
-They can be used to certify minimizing properties (i.e., the Thurston norm) of surfaces representing a fixed homology class in the manifold, highlighting a beautiful and interesting connection between the geometry and topology in dimension three.
+The torsion polynomials of a hyperbolic 3-manifold are powerful invariants defined from the geometric representation that encodes its hyperbolic structure.
+They can be used to certify minimizing properties of surfaces representing a fixed homology class in the manifold (i.e., the Thurston norm), highlighting a beautiful and interesting connection between the geometry and topology in dimension three.

-The $\BC^n$-torsion polynomial $\tau_{n,\rho}(t)$ depends on a 3-manifold $M$, an integer cohomology class $\alpha \in H^1(M,\BZ)$ and an $\SL$-representation $\rho$ of $\pi_1(M)$, and it is defined to be the twisted Alexander polynomial associated to the $(n-1)$-st symmetric power of $\rho$ and $\alpha$, see for example~\cite{Wada94,Kitano96}.
-Here and throughout the paper, a 3-manifold means a compact orientable 3-manifold with toroidal boundary (we do not distinguish the 3-manifold from its interior).
-One important feature of the torsion polynomials is that they give a bound of the genus of a hyperbolic knot $K \subset S^3$, the smallest genus of an oriented surface spanning $K$.
-Precisely, for all $n \geq 2$ \be 2 \cdot \mathrm{genus}(K) -1 \geq \frac{1}{n} \deg \tau_{n,\rho^\geom}(t) \,, \ee where $\rho^\geom$ is an $\SL$-lift of the geometric representation of the knot complement $M$ and $\alpha \in H^1(M,\BZ)$ is given by the abelianization of $\pi_1(M)$.
-This inequality appears (and in many cases is shown) to be sharp for $n=2$, but not for $n=3$~\cite{Agol-Dunfield,Dunfield:twisted}.
+Here and throughout the paper, a 3-manifold means a compact orientable 3-manifold with non-empty toroidal boundary.
+(We do not distinguish such a 3-manifold from its interior.)
+The $\BC^n$-torsion polynomial $\tau_{n,\rho}(t)$ depends on a 3-manifold $M$, an integer cohomology class $\alpha \in H^1(M,\BZ)$ and an $\SL$-representation $\rho$ of $\pi_1(M)$, and it is defined to be the twisted Alexander polynomial associated to the $(n-1)$-st symmetric power of $\rho$ and $\alpha$.
+More precisely, $\tau_{n,\rho}(t)$ is the twisted torsion polynomial of this data which is well-defined up to a multiple $\pm t^k$ with $k \in \BZ$; see for example \cite[\S 2]{Dunfield:twisted}.
+One important feature of the torsion polynomials is that they give a bound on the Seifert genus of a hyperbolic knot $K \subset S^3$, that is, the smallest genus of an oriented surface spanning $K$.
+Precisely, for all $n \geq 2$, one has

+where $\rho^\geom$ is any $\SL$-lift of the geometric representation of the hyperbolic knot complement $M$ and $\alpha \in H^1(M,\BZ)$ is given by the abelianization of $\pi_1(M)$.
+This inequality appears (and in many cases is shown) to be sharp for $n=2$, but is not always sharp for $n=3$~\cite{Agol-Dunfield,Dunfield:twisted}.